General conditions of sale

 The Client and the service provider agree that the confirmation of the reservation by the Client is final, when he clicks on the button “I accept the conditions …”.In doing so, he declares that he has read and accepted the general conditions of provision as well as the specific conditions.
 He confirms his reservation and pays “.
 This constitutes an electronic signature which has, between the parties, the same value as a handwritten signature.
 This electronic signature therefore expresses the customer’s consent to the service provider’s offer, on the one hand, and its acceptance of the general conditions, on the other hand.

-Within the framework of their relations, the customer and the service provider accept electronic means of proof, such as electronic mails (e-tickets) and registrations within electronic systems.
+As part of their relationship, the customer and the service provider accept electronic means of proof, such as electronic mail (e-ticket) and recordings within electronic systems.

 Art.
 4. Payment